polalejandre/opsfleet/README.md

     terraform apply
     ```

 7. After successfully applying the changes, you can deploy pods or deployments on either x86 or Graviton instances inside the cluster.
-Here's an example of how to deploy a pod:
+Here's a basic example of how to deploy a pod:

     ```yaml
     apiVersion: v1